Protease inhibitor combination

 | Implications of lopinavir resistance for treatment with other antiretrovirals|

-Resistance to lopinavir is seldom identified in the setting of viral rebound on lopinavir-containing initial regimens, and the implications of lopinavir resistance for treatment with other protease inhibitors are unknown.
+Resistance to lopinavir is seldom identified in the setting of viral rebound on lopinavir-containing initial regimens.
+In patients with preexisting mutations associated with protease inhibitors, new resistance mutations may emerge, and these likely would decrease the efficacy of other protease inhibitors.
 Genotypic or phenotypic analysis may be useful in predicting the response to protease inhibitors following failure of regimens containing lopinavir/ritonavir.

 | Implications of resistance to other antiretrovirals for lopinavir treatment|